Livingston Parish leads state in child foster care cases per capita, according to Louisiana DCFS statistics

 Ard questioned if DCFS gives parents multiple chances.
 He alluded to one infant in Livingston Parish who tested positive for heroin.

-“If they’ve tested for positive once, that’s a cruelty charge,” he said.
+“If they’ve tested for positive once, that’s a cruelty charge,” he said, suggesting the child would be removed from the domestic situation.

 OTHER PARISHES

 Caddo Parish, which includes the economically-battered Shreveport metropolitan region, led the state with 382 cases.
-The parish’s population of 254,969, however, puts the total lower than Livingston in terms of per capita income.
+The parish’s population of 254,969, however, puts the total lower than Livingston, per capita.

 By comparison, Ascension Parish had 81 children taken into foster care in 2018, up from 63 in 2017 and 50 in 2016.
 The total was 71 in 2015.